 ADVERSE EVENT MILD MODERATE SEVERE BL: Bleeding Surgery B/C-BL: Blood-stained dressings or underwear, no active bleeding.
 Small amount of bleeding from minor clot disruption when changing dressings that is controllable with new dressings or 5-10 minutes of manual pressure measured on a clock.
 B/C-BL: Bleeding that is not controlled by new dressings or 5-10 minutes of manual pressure measured on a clock, and requires a special return to the clinic for a pressure dressing or additional skin sutures without surgical re-exploration of the wound.
 B/C-BL: Bleeding that requires surgical re-exploration, hospitalization, or transfer to another facility; or any case where blood transfusion or intravenous fluid is necessary.
-B/C-BL: Small amount of bleeding from wound with no active bleeding and is controllable with new dressings or 5-10 minutes of manual pressure.
-B/C-BL: Bleeding that is not controlled by new dressings or 5-10 minutes of manual pressure or requires a special return to the clinic for a pressure dressing or additional skin sutures without surgical re-exploration of the wound.
-B/C-BL: Bleeding that requires surgical re-exploration, hospitalization, or transfer to another facility; or any case where blood transfusion or intravenous fluid is necessary.
-DD: Device Displacement Device A2-DD: NA A2-DD: Displacement of the device, including intentional movement of device by the client and/or self-removal that does not require surgical intervention to correct, either because the device can be removed, repositioned, or replaced with a new device.
-A2-DD: Displacement of the device, including intentional movement of device by the client and/or self- removal, that requires surgical intervention to correct, or requires hospitalization or transfer to another facility to clinically manage.
+Device B/C/D-BL: Small amount of bleeding from wound with no active bleeding and is controllable with new dressings or 5-10 minutes of manual pressure.
+B/C/D-BL: Bleeding that is not controlled by new dressings or 5-10 minutes of manual pressure or requires a special return to the clinic for a pressure dressing or additional skin sutures without surgical re-exploration of the wound.
+B/C/D-BL: Bleeding that requires surgical re-exploration, hospitalization, or transfer to another facility; or any case where blood transfusion or intravenous fluid is necessary.
+DD: Device displacement Device B-DD: Displacement of the device after which no other treatment needed beyond routine post-removal wound care.
+Do not include self-removals or displacements B-DD: Displacement of the device that requires any treatment more than routine post-operative wound care but does not meet severe criteria.
+This is the lowest level B-DD: Displacement of the device, including intentional movement of device by the client and/or self- removal, that requires surgical